Decoupling Understanding from Reasoning via Problem Space Mapping for Small-Scale Model Reasoning: Methods

-where $\mathbf{z}_i$ is the normalized representation of the mapped problem $Q'_i$ and $\tau$ is a temperature hyperparameter.
-At inference, with \( t_i \) unavailable, the best-matching implicit template is selected via cosine similarity between the input question embedding \( \mathbf{q}_i \) (approximated by averaging the word embeddings) and learned template query keys.
+where \( \langle \cdot, \cdot \rangle \) denotes the inner product, $\mathbf{z}_i$ is the normalized representation of the mapped problem $Q'_i$ and $\tau$ is a temperature hyperparameter.
+At inference, with \( t_i \) unavailable, the best-matching implicit template is selected via cosine similarity between the input question embedding \( \mathbf{q}_i \) (both $\mathbf{z}_i$ and $\mathbf{q}_i$ are approximated by averaging the word embeddings) and learned template query keys.
 A key similarity loss is introduced to facilitate key learning:

-Gradients from \( \mathbf{q}_i \) are detached to prevent interference with the training of \( M \), and only the template keys are updated.
+Gradients from \( \mathbf{k}_i \) are detached to prevent interference with the training of \( M \), and only the template keys are updated.
 The overall loss function jointly optimizes the mapping policy and template-based constraints:

 where $\mathcal{L}_{\text{pg}}$ denotes the policy gradient loss from GRPO, and $\alpha_1$, $\alpha_2$ are hyperparameters balancing different losses.